kalvinter/jobscraper/README.md

 First, download the repository.

 The project requires a matching webdriver.exe-File.
 The project is currently tested for Chrome Version 73.
-If you use Google Chrome look up your Chrome-Browser's version and download the matching webdriver.exe-File from the [official source from Google](http://chromedriver.chromium.org/downloads).
+If you use Google Chrome look up your Chrome-Browser's version by clicking on 'help' and then on 'about Google Chrome'.
+Then download the matching webdriver.exe-File from the [official source from Google](http://chromedriver.chromium.org/downloads).
 Put the webdriver-file in the project's root directory (where main.py-file is located).

 ### Installing